Langmuir (unit): Derivation

 The proportionality between number flux and pressure is only strictly valid for a given temperature and a given molecular mass of adsorbing gas.
-However, the dependence is only on the square roots of m and T. Gas adsorption experiments typically operate around ambient temperature with light gases, and so the langmuir remains useful as a practical unit.
+However, the dependence is only on the square roots of m and T. Gas adsorption experiments typically operate around ambient temperature with light gases.
+Hence, the langmuir remains useful as a practical unit.

 Usage

 Assuming that every gas molecule hitting the surface sticks to it (that is, the sticking coefficient is 1), one langmuir (1 L) leads to a coverage of about one monolayer of the adsorbed gas molecules on the surface.
 In general, the sticking coefficient varies depending on the reactivity of the surface and the molecules, so that the langmuir gives a lower limit of the time it needs to completely cover a surface.

 This also illustrates why ultra-high vacuum (UHV) must be used to study solid-state surfaces, nanostructures or even single molecules.
 The typical time to perform physical experiments on sample surfaces is in the range of one to several hours.
-In order to keep the surface free of contaminations, the pressure of the residual gas in a UHV chamber should be below 10−10 Torr.
+To keep the surface free of contaminations, the pressure of the residual gas in a UHV chamber should be below 10−10 Torr.